 Programming

 Programming does not seem to play a key role in elementary open-ended design challenges.
 The grade 6 student spent less than 8% of his time programming and the grade 2 student spent less than 3% of their time programming.
 Also, four out of ten second graders, when given the choice, still do not animate their rides with the computer.
-The percentage has increased in the longitudinal study as children age and hence get more comfortable with programming.
+This percentage has increased in the longitudinal study as children age and hence get more comfortable with programming.

 In terms of causality, programming is all mental projection (an aspect of causal reasoning) since the programmer does not know what the program will actually do until it is tested.
 This could be why programming is generally seen as more difficult for young students.